-The Rural Area will be conserved principally for the management or use of natural and renewable resources, principally minerals, mineral aggregate resources, forestry and the protection of natural heritage and Residential water features. development including lot creation that is locally appropriate, resourcebased recreational uses (including recreational dwellinas), and infrastructure and public service facilities appropriate to the rural setting (e.g., waste management facilities, communication facilities, facilities) and rural energy commercial, industrial and other rural uses may also be permitted (see Section 4.11 and 4.25 for comprehensive list of permitted uses in the Rural Area).
+The Rural Area will be conserved principally for the management or use of natural and renewable resources, principally minerals, aggregate mineral resources, forestry and the protection of heritage natural and water features.
+Residential development including lot creation that is locally appropriate, resource-based recreational (including uses recreational dwellings), and infrastructure and public service facilities appropriate to the rural setting (e.g., waste management facilities, communication facilities, energy facilities) and rural commercial, industrial and other rural uses may also be permitted (see Section 4.11 and 4.25 for comprehensive list of permitted uses in the Rural Area).